-15. Indigenous Beer
+16. Indigenous Beer

-There are many excellent and popular beers that are brewed with either non-traditional or traditional ingredients and processes yet their character may distinctively vary from all other styles currently defined or included in these guidelines.
-These beers are brewed reflecting local beer culture (process, ingredients, climate, etc.).
+This beer style is unusual in that its impetus is to commemorate combinations of ingredients and/or techniques adopted by or unique to a particular region.
+At least one regional combination of ingredients and/or techniques must be unique and differentiated from ingredients and/or techniques commonly used by brewers throughout the world.
+There are many excellent and popular beers that are brewed with either non-traditional or traditional ingredients and/or processes yet their character may distinctively vary from all other styles currently defined or included in these guidelines.
+These grain-based beers are brewed reflecting local beer culture (process, ingredients, climate, etc.).
 This category recognizes uniquely local or regional beer types and beers distinctively not defined in any recognized style in these guidelines.
 They may be light or dark, strong or weak, hoppy or not hoppy.
-They may have characters which are unique to yeast, fermentation techniques, aging conditions, carbonation level or higher or lower levels of profound characters normally associated with other beer types.
+They may have characters which are unique to yeast, fermentation techniques, aging conditions, carbonation level - or higher or lower levels of profound characters normally associated with other beer types.